 Section 5.1.
 Officers.
 The officers of the corporation shall be a president, one or more vice-presidents (the number to be determined by the Board of Directors), a secretary, a treasurer and such other officers as may be elected in accordance with the provisions of this article.
 The Board of Directors may elect or appoint the other officers, including one or more assistant secretaries and one or more assistant treasurers, as it shall deem desirable, to have the authority and perform the duties prescribed by the Board of Directors.
 Any two or more offices may be held by the same person.

 Section 5.2.
 Election and Term of Office.
 The officers of the corporation shall be elected annually by the Board of Directors at the regular annual meeting of the Board of Directors.
+The BOD will specify two neutral parties to conduct and audit the voting.
+In the event of a tie each candidate will pick a random number between 0 and 16 and the neutral auditors will pick a number with the closest person attaining the position.
 If the election of officers shall not be held at such meeting, it shall be held as soon thereafter as is convenient.
 New offices may be created and filled at any meeting of the Board of Directors.
 Each officer shall hold office until their successor shall have been elected and shall have qualified.

 Section 5.3.
 Removal.
 Any officer elected or appointed by the Board of Directors may be removed by the Board of Directors whenever in its judgment the best interests of the corporation would be served by such director’s removal, but such removal shall be without prejudice to the contract rights, if any, of the officer so removed.

 Section 5.4.
 Vacancies.
-A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by the Board of Directors for the unexpired portion of the term.
+A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by appointment by the Board of Directors for the unexpired portion of the term.

 Section 5.5.
 President.
 The president shall be the principal executive officer of the corporation and shall in general supervise and control all of the business and affairs of the corporation.
 The president shall preside at all meetings of the members and of the Board of Directors.
 The president may sign, with the secretary or any other proper officer of the corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution shall be expressly delegated by the Board of Directors or by these bylaws or by statute to some other officer or agent of the corporation; and in general the president shall perform all duties incident to the office of president and such other duties as may be prescribed by the Board of Directors.